lul29/Phys212/week-7-dielectrics-currents-and-resistances/current-and-resistance.md

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 Again all the formulas relating current to drift speed and electron density are not so important since they involve the model of conduction of section 27.2 that we are not emphasizing in this course.
 You do not need to do Example 27.4.
 </lrndesign-sidenote>

+Current is conserved so the current going in a junction is the  current going out.

 Finally the chapter ends with Ohm's law which is important.
 By relating the E field to potential and using relation <lrn-math>J=\sigma E </lrn-math> one find Ohm's law